Kings Nympton railway station: Twentieth century

 The Railways Act 1921 merged the LSWR with other railways to create the new Southern Railway.
 In 1938 South Molton Road was served by eight trains a day in each direction.

 The Southern Railway was nationalised in 1948 and South Molton Road became part of the Southern Region of British Railways.
-British Rail renamed the station from 'South Molton Road' to 'Kings Nympton' on 1 March 1951 to avoid confusion with South Molton railway station on the Barnstaple–Taunton line and to better reflect its location.
+British Railways renamed the station from 'South Molton Road' to 'Kings Nympton' on 1 March 1951 to avoid confusion with South Molton railway station on the Barnstaple–Taunton line and to better reflect its location.

-The British Railways Board (BRB) transferred the Southern Region lines west of Exeter to the Western Region in 1950, the Western Region being responsible for the stations while the Southern Region continued to operate the trains.
-The BRB transferred the lines back to the Southern Region in 1958.
+British Railways transferred the Southern Region lines west of Exeter to the Western Region in 1950, the Western Region being responsible for the stations while the Southern Region continued to operate the trains.
+BR transferred the lines back to the Southern Region in 1958.
 The BRB's 1963 The Reshaping of British Railways report included Kings Nympton on the list of stations proposed to be closed, along with the whole of the line.
 In 1963 the line was transferred back to the Western Region along with all the Southern region lines west of Salisbury, both the stations and the trains.

 In 1965 there were 9 down and 10 up trains calling at Kings Nympton on weekdays but the Western Region downgraded lines and cut services along the former Southern lines.
 The goods yard at Kings Nympton was closed to public traffic on 4 December 1967 although a siding was retained until 1981.
 The signal box closed on 26 July 1970 and since then all trains then have used the former up platform.
 By 1980 there were just 4 down trains each day and 5 weekday and 3 Sunday up services.